CiscoTestAutomation/genie/docs/clean/user_guide/writing_a_clean/image_management.rst

 For `IOSXE`, this behavior can be modified with below configuration.
 This has not yet been implemented for other operating systems such as NXOS or IOSXR.

-This behavior can be changed by adding a configuration stage called `image_handler` with setting ``override_stage_images`` set to ``False``.
+This behavior can be changed by adding a configuration stage called `image_management` with setting ``override_stage_images`` set to ``False``.
 This overrides the default behavior and allows stages to keep their image configuration as specified in the clean yaml file.